Raydio: Solo careers

-Parker then started his solo career, scoring six top 40 hits in the 1980s, including "The Other Woman" (Pop #4), and "Ghostbusters".
+Parker then started his solo career, scoring six top 40 hits in the 1980s, including "The Other Woman" (Pop No. 4), and "Ghostbusters".
 The latter song was the title track of the box office hit film Ghostbusters.
-The single stayed at #1 for three weeks on the Billboard Hot 100 in 1984.
+The single stayed at No. 1 for three weeks on the Billboard Hot 100 in 1984.

 Knight went on to have a moderately successful solo career of his own, later forming Ollie & Jerry, with Ollie E. Brown (who had been a session drummer on all of Raydio's albums) in the mid-1980s.
 Their two biggest hits also came from soundtracks: "Breakin'...
-There's No Stopping Us" was the theme to the motion picture Breakin', and reached #9 on the Hot 100 and #1 on the Hot Dance Club Play chart; their second single "Electric Boogaloo" (from the movie Breakin' 2: Electric Boogaloo), did not enter the Hot 100, but climbed to #43 on the dance chart.
+There's No Stopping Us" was the theme to the motion picture Breakin', and reached No. 9 on the Hot 100 and No. 1 on the Hot Dance Club Play chart; their second single "Electric Boogaloo" (from the movie Breakin' 2: Electric Boogaloo), did not enter the Hot 100, but climbed to No. 43 on the dance chart.

 In 2014, original members Arnell Carmichael and Vincent Bonham revived Raydio, recruiting two new members, James Carmichael formerly of the Arista group Q.T.
 Hush, and up-and-coming young singer Giovanni Rogers.
 They toured with Average White Band, War, Switch, DeBarge, among several other major tours.

+Vincent Bonham died in March 2024, at age 67.